addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Download and install node.js from nodejs.org.
 The node package manager (npm) will be installed as well.

-Download and install MongoDB from mongodb.org.
+Download, install, and run MongoDB from mongodb.org (you need Mongo to be running to store data in a Mongo database).
 There are detailed installation guides [on the website](http://docs.mongodb.org/manual/installation/).

 ###Install node modules